zaiisao/Documentation/en/Audio Broadcast/start_live_android.md

 * token: Pass a token that identifies the role and privilege of the user.
 You can set it as one of the following values:
   * `NULL`.
-  * A temporary token generated in Dashboard.
+  * A temporary token generated in Console.
 A temporary token is valid for 24 hours.
 For details, see [Get a Temporary Token](https://docs.agora.io/en/Agora%20Platform/token?platform=All%20Platforms#get-a-temporary-token).
   * A token generated at the server.
 This applies to scenarios with high-security requirements.
 For details, see [Generate a token from Your Server](../../en/Audio%20Broadcast/token_server.md).

  <div class="alert note">If your project has enabled the app certificate, ensure that you provide a token.</div>